adelval1/pyCabaret/README.md

  pip install scikit-build
  ```

-* We will use the file `setup.py` automatically provided with Mutation++ in order to generate the package (use python or python3 depending on your local installation):
+* We will use the file `setup.py` provided with Mutation++ in order to generate the package (use python or python3 depending on your local installation):

  ```
  python3 setup.py build